gipo999/tomcat-webapp-boilerplate/README.md

 ### Github Actions

-Must be buildable and pass all checks with `gradlew buildWaf`
+Must be buildable and pass all checks with `gradlew buildWar`

 Verifies the war is runnable with a health check http request on the container.